API Reference · v1

 !

 Keep your API key secret.
-Never embed it in client-side JavaScript or mobile app bundles.
-Proxy requests through your backend and attach the header server-side.
+Never embed it in a client-side JavaScript bundle or a mobile app binary.
+Proxy requests through your backend and attach the header server-side, or mint short-lived per-session keys before passing them as ?apiKey=.

 Requests with a missing or invalid key return 401 Unauthorized.